kenny522/Professional-Readme-Generator/README.md

   ### **Installation**

-  Clone the repository from GitHub.
-Then use 'npm install' on the command line to install the npm packages for the project.
+  Clone the repository from Github.Then use 'npm install' on the command line to install the npm packages for the project.

   ### **Usage**

-  This application is used for This application is used for This application is used for This application is used for Open a command line interface and type the command 'node index.js' and then follow the prompts.
-When completed, a README file will appear in the Output directory.
+  This application is used for This application is used for openening a command line interface and type the command 'node index.js and then follow the prompts.
+When completed, a readme file will appear in the Output directory.

   ### **License**
   ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)